-Although there was an incident during the 2014-2015 monitoring period, this was resolved positively, co-operatively, and quickly.
-The Aquatic Centre was otherwise well managed during the period under review.
-The site management and contingency plans were updated in January 2013, and reviewed by Council staff, who found the updates satisfactory.
+The Aquatic Centre was well managed throughout the period under review; ensuring compliance with consent conditions was upheld.
+Issues that were identified last year concerning the timing of discharges in relation to high tide were found to have been rectified.
+The site management and contingency plans were updated in June 2016, and reviewed by Council staff, who found the updates satisfactory.